Using Drawing with Children

 From what I just wrote, you now know that I did not use this book.
 When I purchased it in 1995 or 1996, I looked it over and set it aside several times.
 I looked it over the following year thinking that I could use it, but I never did; I could not "wrap my brain around it" as some would say.
 I was too new at homeschooling and I had too many other lesson plans to make.

-The lesson articles that I am writing for donnayoung.org describe what I would have done had I had the time to have studied this book and translated the author's method into lessons plans for my two kids.
-The reason that I am using my limited time on this book now when I do not need to make lesson plans is that I believe that the content is very good and solid drawing instruction.
+The articles that I am writing for donnayoung.org describe what I would have done had I had the time to have studied this book and translated the Mona Brooke's method into lessons plans for my two kids.
+The reason that I am using my limited time on this book now, when I do not need to make lesson plans, is that I believe the method laid out in Drawing with Children is solid drawing instruction.